aragon/osx/UPDATE_CHECKLIST.md

 - [ ] Make sure you are using Node v16
 - [ ] Verify that all changes of this update are reflected in [contracts/CHANGELOG.md](packages/contracts/CHANGELOG.md) by comparing the diff with the previous release commit.
 - [ ] Check that all contracts that undergo an upgrade and
-  - [ ] require reinitialzation are reinitialized correctly by an `upgradeToAndCall` call to a respective method with an incremented `renitializer(X)` number
+  - [ ] do require reinitialzation are reinitialized correctly by an `upgradeToAndCall` call to a respective initialization method with an incremented `renitializer(X)` number
+  - [ ] do NOT require reinitialzation are upgraded via `upgradeTo` and keep the same `renitializer(X)` number in the respective initialization methods
   - [ ] have new storage added to them
     - [ ] decrement the storage gap correctly
     - [ ] do not corrupt pre-existing storage